Meet The Cast Of Dolly Alderton's 'Everything I Know About Love' BBC Series

 Also joining the cast is Scottish actress Marli Siu (Our Ladies, Alex Rider) playing Nell, Jordan Peters (Blue Story, Gangs of London) playing Neil – plus a roster of fresh British talent making their TV debuts: Aliyah Odoffin playing Amara, Connor Finch playing Street, and Ryan Bown in his breakout role as Nathan.

-Filming for Everything I Know About Love will begin imminently in Manchester and London, and the series will air on BBC One and BBC iPlayer in 2022.
+Filming for Everything I Know About Love will begin imminently in Manchester and London, and the series will air on BBC One and BBC iPlayer in the UK in 2022.
+Watch this space for details on when it will air in Australia!